 When higher eukaryotic cells firstly encounter an intra- and/or extra-cellular environment change in their lives, in order to adapt to or eliminate the change (if unnecessary, abnormal and/or uncomfortable), they gradually gain un-programmed and new cell functions through numerous generations (cell divisions).
 That is, somatic cells of higher eukaryotes acquire the ability to adapt themselves to a newly encountered environment change and/or to exclude the abnormal and/or painful environment change.
 Using the ECRR/ECRS, the 4C machinery and other components, the somatic cells create a chain reaction of response to the new environment change as follows (Figs. 21 and 22).
 First of all, the new environment change is recognized by means of the ECRR/ECRS, which may be localized nearby the nuclear membrane as a nucleus-cytoplasm barrier (probably at the inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 21).
-Naturally, there is a possibility that putative specific molecule(s) acts as intermediary sensor at this step in the way to recognize the new environment change.
+There is a possibility that putative specific molecule(s) acts as intermediary sensor at this step in the way to recognize the new environment change.
+Naturally, there is certainly another possibility that ECRR/ECRS should be newly created through gathering of its components based on the fluid mosaic model of membrane, if it consists of them.
 Next, putative signal(s) concerning the new environment change is genome-widely transmitted to the chromatin structure within the nucleus through numerous generations (cell divisions).
 Following the initial acceptance of the putative signal(s), the 4C machinery induces a slight alteration in the chromatin structure of numerous genes encoding chromatin-modifying enzymes, transcription factors, and related enzymes and factors with epigenetic modifications.
 The transduction of the signal(s) and spontaneous unbalanced response to the new environment change are successively repeated and converged into the restricted chromatin structure surrounding proximal 5'-upstream regions of various specific members of the above-mentioned factor and enzyme genes.
 Finally, this successive signal transduction concerning the new environment change causes various epigenetic modifications of histones and/or DNA within the restricted chromatin regions of the aforesaid specific genes with acetyl, methyl, phosphate, ubiquitin and ADP-ribose groups and/or others.
 Of these various epigenetic modifications, acetylation and deacetylation of several specific Lys residues of core histones H2A, H2B, H3 and H4 may be the major ones.